blueskyletters/blueskyletters.github.io/_drafts/my-favourite-fictional-character.md

 Read [Anne of Green Gables](https://www.amazon.com/Anne-Green-Gables-AmazonClassics-Montgomery-ebook/dp/B073QRGDCW) on Amazon Kindle.

-You cana lso download a free pdf of the book [here](https://www.planetebook.com/anne-of-green-gables/).
+You can also download a free pdf of the book [here](https://www.planetebook.com/anne-of-green-gables/).

+Which is your favourite fictional character?
+Tell us about it in the comments below!